Hubbard Glacier: Geography

 The longest source for Hubbard Glacier originates 122 km from its snout and is located at about 61°00′N 140°09′W, approximately 8 km west of Mount Walsh with an elevation around 3400 m.
 A shorter tributary glacier begins at the easternmost summit on the Mount Logan ridge at about 5600 m at about 60°35′0″N 140°22′40″W.

 Before it reaches the sea, Hubbard is joined by the Valerie Glacier to the west, which, through forward surges of its own ice, has contributed to the advance of the ice flow that experts believe will eventually dam the Russell Fjord from Disenchantment Bay waters.

 The Hubbard Glacier ice margin has continued to advance for about a century.
 In May 1986, the Hubbard Glacier surged forward, blocking the outlet of Russell Fjord and creating Russell Lake.
 All that summer, the new lake filled with runoff; its water level rose 25 m, and the decrease in salinity threatened its sea life.

 Around midnight on October 8, the dam began to give way.
 In the next 24 hours, an estimated 5.3 km3 of water gushed through the gap, and the fjord was reconnected to the ocean at its previous level.
 This was the largest glacial lake outburst flood (GLOF) in recorded history.

 In spring 2002, the glacier again approached Bert Point.
 It pushed a terminal moraine ahead of its face and closed the opening again in July.
 On August 14, the terminal moraine was washed away after rains had raised the water level behind the dam it formed to 18 m above sea level.
 The fjord could become dammed again, and perhaps permanently.
 If this happens, the fjord could overflow its southern banks and drain through the Situk River instead, threatening trout habitat and a local airport.

 It takes about 400 years for ice to traverse the length of the glacier, meaning that the ice at the foot of the glacier is about 400 years old.
 The glacier routinely calves off icebergs the size of a ten-story building.
 Where the glacier meets the bay, most of the ice is below the waterline, and newly calved icebergs can shoot up quite dramatically, so that ships must keep their distance from the edge of the glacier in Disenchantment Bay.

 Collision

-On June 25 2022, the cruise ship Norwegian Sun collided into a growler (a piece of ice smaller than an iceberg) in foggy conditions as it approached the Hubbard Glacier for sightseeing.
+On June 25, 2022, the cruise ship Norwegian Sun collided into a growler (a chunk of ice smaller than an iceberg) in foggy conditions as it approached the Hubbard Glacier for sightseeing.
 The ship was damaged but it was considered safe.
 It cut its cruise itinerary short and sailed back to Juneau for assessment, and then Seattle for repairs without further incident.